linolayani/linoleparquet.github.io/content/posts/2022/ckad-tip-ensure-your-deployment-with-a-temporary-container/index.md

 - `-i`
   This option keep stdin open on the container in the pod.
 - `--restart=Never`
   `RestartPolicy` of the pod: we specify `Never`.
-Meaning that wheter the pod successed of failed, it get deleted at the end.
+Meaning that whether the pod succeed of failed, it get deleted at the end.
   It’s not mandatory, but highly recommended: If `RestartPolicy` isn't set to `Never` it will be set to his default value, `Always`.
 If there is a mistake on your command, like a silly typo, the pod will restart until he reach the `CrashLoopBackOff` state, and you will have to delete it manually, making you loose precious seconds.
 - `-- curl 'nginx:80'`
   Argument passed to the container.
-  We call the curl binairy, specifying the service and the port we want to reach.
+  We call the curl binary, specifying the service and the port we want to reach.
   Here I rely on [Kubernetes DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) to reach the nginx service.
 Another option is to write the IP address directly.
-  To get the IP adress of a service, type `kubectl get svc`.
-In my case the IP adress is`172.17.0.4` so the command become `curl '172.17.0.4:80';`
+  To get the IP address of a service, type `kubectl get svc`.
+In my case the IP address is`172.17.0.4` so the command become `curl '172.17.0.4:80';`
   To get the IP address of a pod, type `kubectl get pods -o wide`

 ---